 Before hiring externally, your company should consider the benefits of internal recruitment.
 The right person for the job may already work for you.

 Whether you’re filling a vacancy for an existing position or creating a new role, recruiting can be exciting for a company.
-Although your first instinct might be to search far and wide for talent, the answer might be to look closer to home.
+Although your first instinct might be to search far and wide for new talent, the best option might be to look closer to home.
 Before you hire externally, consider promoting current employees who have the right business skills and potential.

 When you promote an excellent employee, you know you’ll be working with a loyal, cooperative team member who already fits the company culture.
 Additionally, internal promotions can help boost productivity and morale.
-We’ll explore the benefits of promoting from within and share internal recruitment guidelines, best practices and potential drawbacks.
+We’ll explore the benefits of promoting from within and share internal recruitment strategies, best practices and potential drawbacks so you can make the right hiring decision for your business.

-According to SHRM’s State of Recruiting 2025 Benchmark Report, most companies still rely heavily on external hiring, but more and more are starting to look toward internal talent development.
-In 2025, 35 percent of organizations said they used an internal talent marketplace, up from 25 percent in 2024, reflecting a growing recognition that existing employees can be a valuable source of future talent.
+According to SHRM’s State of Recruiting 2025 Benchmark Report, most companies still rely heavily on external hiring, but more are increasingly looking to internal talent development.
+In 2025, 35 percent of organizations reported using an internal talent marketplace, up from 25 percent in 2024, reflecting growing recognition that existing employees can be a valuable source of future talent.
 At the same time, the SHRM data shows that 93 percent of nonexecutive roles are still filled externally, suggesting many businesses may be overlooking qualified internal candidates.

-Shaylae Duprís, an HR consultant and founder of Blu Prospects Consulting, noted that internal promotions can help improve representation throughout the organization.
-“Leadership should be reflective of the very workforce or the candidates that the organization wants to retain or attract,” Duprís said.
+Shaylae Duprís, a former chief human resources officer and founder of Blu Prospects Consulting, noted that internal promotions can help improve representation throughout the organization.
+“Leadership should be reflective of the very workforce or the candidates that the organization wants to retain or attract,” Duprís told us.

 Consider the following business benefits of promoting from within instead of hiring externally.

 When the talent pool already works for the hiring company, there is a built-in level of security.
-When you’re already sure of the candidates’ quality, the recruiting focus is on finding the right fit for the vacancy.
-You also have direct access to all applicants’ work histories, personnel files and job references, plus personal experience with their work quality.
+You’re already confident in the candidates’ quality, so the focus is on finding the right fit for the vacancy.
+You have direct access to all applicants’ work histories, personnel files and job references, plus personal experience with their work quality.
+External candidates, by comparison, are largely an unknown quantity and thus higher risk.
+Even thorough interviews and background checks can leave critical gaps in your understanding of how they truly perform on the job.

 These individuals have already cultivated relationships and understand your business’s mission statement, short- and long-term objectives, and challenges.
 The hiring team already understands these candidates’ career goals and can see how they align with the company’s values and culture.